What are Expatriates and What are the Reasons for Expatriation? Only 16% Look For a Better Life. What about The Rest?

-Have in mind that each of those types have their goals and dreams.
+Have in mind that each of those types of expatriates has its own goals and dreams.
 Each of them have also their advantages and disadvantages.
 A Travelling Spouse or the Romantic may not feel as alone as an Explorer, while the Foreign Assignee, with the guaranteed income source from his job, will take less risk.

 There is also a type not represented above in any category: individuals moving away to evade their families and domestic problems.
-My best guess for their absence is because they are short-lived.
+My best guess for their absence is that they are short-lived.
 When you move away to escape from your private problems, you will not solve them at all.
 You are just making it even more difficult to solve them by distance when it gets unbearable.

 The first is someone planning to live abroad for a certain, pre-established number of years, like many migrant workers.
 The second type is a person who is moving out with a long-term plan or permanently.
 A foreign assignee or explorer most likely will be a provisional, unless they fall in love with a local or start their own business, becoming, respectively, a romantic or go-getter, two long-lasting types.

 The first secret of life abroad is to know yourself by answering those questions.
 You cannot follow the other rules, especially the numbers 2 and 3, before defining who you are.
 You cannot research what is better for you or what are your goals if you don’t know what you are looking for.
 The answer to these questions not only will make you feel more comfortable and secure, but they will be a basis for better expatriate life.

 Ask yourself why you are leaving.
 Ask yourself if you are planning to come back soon.
 Then, you will have self-knowledge enough for the next steps.

 Independent of what you are among the types of expatriates, you can save money with the hacks from this book.